 Unenriched by oils, eggs, or milk, this is a frugal staple for a homesteader.
 Add a potato to the basic flour, water, sugar, yeast formula and you’ve got a potato bread recipe that just might become your favorite homemade bread.
 (Though you should try all of these bread recipes to be sure!)

-Toast this bread for breakfast, make soft sandwiches, or butter it up alongside a hearty stew.
+Toast this bread for breakfast, make soft sandwiches, or butter it up alongside a hearty soup.
 Whatever way you serve it, you’ll appreciate its soft crumb and wholesome flavor.

 ★ Did you make this potato bread recipe?
 Don’t forget to give it a star rating below! ★